 Exemption from the obligation to notify

 There are also thresholds to be observed for Intrastat declarations, similar to the VAT registration.
 The mode of operation is also basically the same.

 Companies are exempt from the reporting requirement if their shipments to other EU countries did not exceed the value of 500,000 euros in the previous year.
 Otherwise, the reporting obligation applies.

 Customs duties may be incurred when shipping goods to a country outside the EU.
 Of course, this must be clarified in advance and, if necessary, customs-related additional costs must also be included in the pricing and clearly indicated.

-With the MADB of the European Union, you can find out which goods have to be cleared through customs and which do not.
+The European Union's MADB can be used to find out which goods have to be cleared through customs and which do not.

 The EORI number is an identification number used for the exchange of information between economic operators and the customs administration.

 As this number is used throughout Europe, it allows for more efficient data collection.
 This not only ensures greater security, because these data are also used for statistical purposes.

 This is intended to simplify customs clearance between EU member states.
 The EORI number must be entered in a large number of documents, especially when corresponding with the authorities.
 After registration, it should take a maximum of 3 days until the EORI number lands in your email inbox.

 The number itself consists of 17 characters, with the first two characters representing the country code in most cases.

 Even though all EU companies must in principle have a VAT number, it should be noted that VAT does not always necessarily apply.
 In addition to the exclusion due to the small business regulation, it should be noted in principle that the location and type of customer are decisive.

 This means that it depends on the respective import and export country as well as on the type of business partner - i.e. whether it is another company or a private individual.

 To illustrate, here are possible scenarios and how they affect VAT and supply thresholds and the associated reporting requirements.

 Delivery of goods within the EU: B2B